venkatareddychinnapareddy/java-dockerized/README.md

 Having this you just have to type the command:
 `mvn clean package docker:build` and the project is deployed and the docker image created.

+## Testing the docker image

+Within the folder *docker-tests* you'll find how the docker image is tested using ruby.